i-shcheglakov/connect2tv/README.md

 In order to fetch recent updates use `git pull`.

 ## Usage examples
-Copy VNC and RDP packages to the target device:
+Copy VNC or RDP packages to the target device:
 ```
-connect2tv vnc rdp
+connect2tv vnc
 ```
 Connect only, no copying:
 ```